nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-and-setting-up-related-software.md

 *   ImageMagick
 *   pdftohtml
 *   ghostscript
-*   Exiftool (since 7.2).
+*   Exiftool.

 The installer does not install them globally in Windows: they are available from the `3rdparty` folder of the server tree and added to the `PATH` by the nuxeoctl.bat script.

 If not already present on the system, you will have the option to automatically install LibreOffice and PostgreSQL.

-**Warning about ImageMagick**: Some versions of Windows come with a System utility command named `convert` whose name conflicts with the ImageMagick's command of the same name.
+{{> anchor 'imagemagick-convert-conflict'}}**Warning about ImageMagick**: Some versions of Windows come with a System utility command named `convert` whose name conflicts with the ImageMagick's command of the same name.
 After installing Nuxeo, you can check if there will be a conflict:

 1. Open a terminal and use the `where convert` command.
     The output will tell you which command is in the `PATH`.
-2. If you don't see ImageMagick in the result (it must be the first ot the list, or the only one), then you must add the path to ImageMagick to the `PATH` System variable.
+2. If you don't see ImageMagick in the result (it must be the first of the list, or the only one), then you must copy the path to ImageMagick and add it to the `PATH` System variable.
+{{{multiexcerpt 'windows-add-to-path' page='installing-and-setting-up-related-software'}}}

 ### LibreOffice and pdftohtml

-{{{multiexcerpt 'ooo-pdftohaml-intro' page='Installing and Setting up Related Software'}}}
+{{{multiexcerpt 'ooo-pdftohtml-intro' page='Installing and Setting up Related Software'}}}

 #### LibreOffice